-It is important to read this manual and the supplemental Electric Bicycle Owner's Manual carefully before you ride your new electric bike.
+It is important to read this manual, the printed e-bike quick start guide that came with your bike, and the supplemental Electric Bicycle Owner's Manual carefully before you ride your new electric bike.

 - There's good stuff in each manual about your e-bike. - We're partners in protecting the earth, so you need to properly use, maintain, and dispose of electrical components.